 Is Vercel Down?
 Developer's Guide to Handling Deployment & Hosting Outages (2026)

-TLDR: Check if Vercel is down at apistatuscheck.com/api/vercel.
-Learn how to diagnose Vercel deployment and edge network issues, and set up fallback hosting so your site stays online during platform outages.
+Quick Answer: Check if Vercel is down right now at apistatuscheck.com/api/vercel.
+This guide covers how to diagnose Vercel deployment and edge network issues, set up fallback hosting, and keep your site online during platform outages.

 Your site just started returning 500 errors.
 Deployments are stuck.
 The Vercel dashboard won't load.
 If your production app runs on Vercel, an outage means your users see errors, your deploys queue up, and you're stuck refreshing the status page.